Smart Choices to Beat the Holiday Hangover

 ‘Tis the season to indulge in the festive cheer that may be naughtier than nice when it comes to our health (cue the wine, egg nog, and baked holiday goodies).
 While these are the traditions that help to make this the most wonderful time of the year, they can also leave us with less-cheerful side effects the following day.

-Prevent or cure your holiday hangover with these smart choices brought to you by Natural Health Consultant, Cindy Walker.
+Prevent or cure your holiday hangover with these smart choices brought to you by Natural Health Team.

 While physical activity may feel like the last thing you want to do the morning after a big night, it has been proven that even light exercise (such as a brisk walk outdoors) can significantly improve symptoms of a hangover by increasing circulation, bringing more blood and oxygen to the brain and muscles.

 For those feeling ambitious, the day after a large feast is a great time to do a workout.
 This is because glycogen stores that fuel your muscles are at full capacity due to carb overload (if you consumed high glycemic foods like potatoes, stuffing, pastries).
 In addition to the high level of muscle-fueling carbohydrates, your feast probably contained a high portion of protein (like turkey, ham, or tofurkey), essential for rebuilding muscles that breakdown after a hard workout.
 While sweating is an excellent way to rid the body of toxins, it can also lead to dehydration—remember to rehydrate with water and electrolytes before, during, and after working out.